18 June 2020

 - COVIDSafe app speeds up contacting people exposed to COVID-19.
 This helps the DoH support and protect you, your friends and family.
 Please read the content on this page before downloading.

 - Annual flu-vaccination is recommended by the Health Department.
-Over 65’s in particular are advised to have the vaccine from early April.
+Over 65’s in particular are advised to have the vaccine.
 If you haven’t had your vaccination yet speak to your GP or local pharmacy.

 - Travel: The WA Government has implemented border restrictions and arrival requirements of travel to WA from other States and Territories - by road, rail, air and sea

-- Overseas travel is prohibited and domestic travel is discouraged.
+- Overseas travel and domestic travel is discouraged.

 - Anyone who has recently returned from international or interstate travel must self-isolate for 14 days after the date of return to Australia.